cosmos72/schemesh/doc/faq/faq.md

 [Chez Scheme](https://cisco.github.io/ChezScheme/) is is one of the best open-source Scheme R6RS optimizing compilers, with sophisticated C FFI and only 22-25 MB RAM usage in its default configuration.
-As a bonus, it can also be started from a user-created C executable.
+As a bonus, it can also be embedded into a user-created C executable.

 In the end, the author decided for Chez Scheme.